-A. Capital
+A. Finance Leases

-The Company has acquired certain vehicles under four long-term leasing agreements classified as capital leases, with expiration dates in fiscal years 2026 and 2027.
-One of the vehicles was returned during the fiscal year ended June 30, 2021, thus ending that leasing agreement.
-The Organization then acquired two additional vehicles under long-term leasing agreements classified as capital leases.
-At June 30, 2021, the Organization had three vehicles under long-term leasing agreements.
-The cost of the vehicles under the capital leases totaled \$291,530 and \$291,530 at June 30, 2022 and 2021, respectively.
-The capital lease obligations are payable in monthly installments ranging from \$1,340 to \$1,482, including interest ranging from 2.47 percent to 4.39 percent.
+The Company has acquired certain vehicles under three long-term leasing agreements classified as financing leases, with expiration dates in fiscal years 2026 and 2027.
+As of June 30, 2023, the Organization had three vehicles under long-term leasing agreements.
+The finance lease obligations are payable in monthly installments ranging from \$1,340 to \$1,482, including interest ranging from 2.47 percent to 4.39 percent.